-In addition, please indicate the total beneficiaries/persons served and what percentage are or will be LMI.
+In addition, indicate the total beneficiaries/persons served and what percentage are or will be LMI.

 Exhibit VI: Minimum Criteria for Programs/Services at City-Owned Community Centers-All CDBG-funded organizations providing programs or services at any of the City's community centers must meet the minimum criteria for staffing and payroll listed below.
-Applicants must provide assurances and/or evidence that the following criteria is and will be met should they receive a CDBG award:
+Applicants must provide assurances and/or

-- All staff must have a completed employee application and/or resume on file with applicant providing at least the following information:

-- Legal name

-- Social Security Number

-- o Date of Birth

-- o Email Address

-- o Operational Phone Number - Conviction of any violation of law other than a minor traffic violation (prior criminal history does not prevent employment or volunteerism) - Department of Homeland Security USCIS Form I-9 - If staff member is under eighteen (18) years of age, must submit Working Papers completed by high school stating individual is able to work.
+- All staff must have a completed employee application and/or resume on file with applicant providing at least the following information: - o Legal name - Social Security Number - o Date of Birth - o Email Address - o Operational Phone Number - Conviction of any violation of law other than a minor traffic violation (prior criminal history does not prevent employment or volunteerism) - o Department of Homeland Security USCIS Form I-9 - If staff member is under eighteen (18) years of age, must submit Working Papers completed by high school stating individual is able to work.
 The application for Working Papers can be picked up at the school nurse's office.
 Working Papers should be on file with applicant. - No one under 18 years of age may be left alone to supervise a group of children at any time, including emergency situations.
 The minimum age of a staff member will be sixteen (16) years old unless officially enrolled in the Ulster County Office of Employment & Training's Summer Youth Employment Program.
-Any staff person who is sixteen (16) or seventeen (17) years of age is included in the staff to child ratio, however, under no circumstances can a staff person under the age of eighteen (18) be left unattended with a group of children. - All staff/volunteers cleared through the Statewide Child Abuse Registry and/or background check (prior criminal history does not prevent employment or volunteerism) - At least one (1) staff must be certified in First Aid and CPR - All programs must meet minimum staffing requirements as required by NYS Dept of Health - Minimum Staff to Child Ratios

-Zero (0) through Five (5) years 1:9

-Six (6) through Nine (9) years 1:10

-Ten (10) Years and older 1:15

-- All applicants must be able to demonstrate linkages and agreements with relevant institutions (Ex.
+Any staff person who is sixteen (16) or seventeen (17) years of age is included in the staff to child ratio, however, under no circumstances can a staff person under the age of eighteen (18) be left unattended with a group of children. - All staff/volunteers cleared through the Statewide Child Abuse Registry and/or background check (prior criminal history does not prevent employment or volunteerism) - At least one (1) staff must be certified in First Aid and CPR - All programs must meet minimum staffing requirements as required by NYS Dept of Health - o Minimum Staff to Child Ratios - Zero (0) through Five (5) years1:9 - Six (6) through Nine (9) years 1:10 - Ten (10) Years and older 1:15 - All applicants must be able to demonstrate linkages and agreements with relevant institutions (Ex.
 Case management and counseling services should have a connection with local mental health agencies; academic support services should have a connection with local educational institutions; recreational services should have a connection with Kingston Parks and Rec. and the Department of Health, etc.) - Applicant will provide a regular, dependable and appropriate payroll system - There will be a 5% retainage held from each quarterly submission (i.e., reimbursement request) until facility or park is examined at the end of the program and deemed to be without damage and all keys and other equipment returned to appropriate staff.

 Exhibit VII: Budget - Attach a separate page indicating the grant amount requested and a total project budget identifying all sources and uses of CDBG and other funding.
 A template for the required format for this budget is included in this package.
-A twenty-five percent (25%) match is required for FY 2020 projects & programs and may include in-kind goods or services.
+A twenty-five percent (25%) match is required for FY 2021 projects & programs and may include in-kind goods or services.
+Budget modifications can be based on award amount and with written approval after FY March 31.
+No budget modifications can be made after FY June 30.